Symbolic Grand Lodge of Spain

-Definition
+Membership principles

 The GLSE belongs to the French or continental tradition of world Masonry.
-It differs from English tradition, itself called “regular”, in that the latter obliges masons to believe in a revealed god and in soul immortality; also, women access is forbidden.
-As many other masonic organisations around the world, the GLSE does not embrace any of those two conditions.
-Its condition of being mixed or egalitarian means that, representing the essential principle of Equality, it accepts men as well as women to become members of its lodges, without any difference either in rights or in duties.
-The term liberal, in this context, means there are no positions for life on the GLSE: every representative is freely chosen by all masons for a fixed period which is only to be renewed once.
-Non dogmatism, coming also from the tradition of European continental masonry, means GLSE members are not forced to be theistic or deistic; on the contrary, the GLSE considers that religious beliefs, or the lack of them, are part of every single mason's privacy.
+It differs from the English tradition, itself called “regular”, in that the latter obliges Masons to believe in a revealed god and in soul immortality; also, access by women is forbidden.
+As with many other Masonic organisations around the world, the GLSE does not embrace any of those two conditions.

+An egalitarian organization, it accepts men as well as women to become members of its lodges, without any difference either in rights or in duties.

+The organization embraces no dogma.
+GLSE members are not forced to be theistic or deistic; on the contrary, the GLSE considers that religious beliefs, or the lack of them, are part of every single mason's privacy.
 Therefore, the GLSE embraces the secularism, meaning that no one can impose their faith on the others and considering that defending a common and civil cohabitation space, a space in which all these beliefs, or the lack of them, may live together with equality, full freedom and with no privilege for anyone, is a critical matter.

+The GLSE is liberally governed.
+There are no positions for life, and every representative is freely chosen by all Masons for a fixed period which is only to be renewed once.

+Affiliations

-Furthermore, the GLSE is not only part of CLIPSAS, but also of the Masonic Mediterranean Union (MMU), European Masonic Alliance (EMA), Contribution des Obédiences Maçonniques Libérales et Adogmatiques à la Construction Européenne (COMALACE) and is a founder of the Espacio Masónico de España (EME).
+GLSE belongs to CLIPSAS as well as the Masonic Mediterranean Union (MMU), the European Masonic Alliance (EMA), the Contribution des Obédiences Maçonniques Libérales et Adogmatiques à la Construction Européenne (COMALACE).
+It is a founder of the Espacio Masónico de España (EME).